 DIY homemade hand sanitiser recipe to help eliminate the spread of germs and viruses at your work office, in your home and at your children’s school.

 If you have no hand sanitiser at home and are wanting to create your own, this DIY homemade hand sanitiser recipe is quick and easy!
-Better still, if you’re wanting to avoid the supermarkets, for your convenience you can purchase majority of these ingredients from Organised HQ and have them shipped to your door.

 Here are the ingredients you will need for this homemade hand sanitiser:

 It’s important to know not all homemade hand sanitisers are effective at eradicating viruses.
 Vodka and witch hazel for example, are common ingredients in many DIY hand sanitiser recipes, however, according to experts we need to use alcohol-based products with a 90% or greater ethanol content (most vodkas have only 40% which is not concentrated enough to kill viruses).
 In this recipe, I use a 99% Isopropyl Alcohol.
 Keep an eye out at the chemist for Isocol or Bunnings and Big W for Isopropyl Alcohol.